SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Other disorders

-Somatic ATRX gene mutations do not cause MDS; instead, they occur as the condition progresses.
-Like inherited mutations in the ATRX gene, somatic mutations reduce the activity of the HBA1 and HBA2 genes and cause alpha thalassemia.
-When alpha thalassemia occurs in people with MDS, the combination of disorders is often referred to as alpha thalassemia myelodysplastic syndrome (ATMDS).
+In rare cases, somatic variants in the ATRX gene have been found in people with blood and bone marrow disorders.
+In particular, somatic ATRX gene variants have been found in some cases of myelodysplastic syndrome (MDS), in which immature blood cells fail to develop normally.
+Somatic ATRX gene variants do not cause MDS; instead, the variants can occur as the condition progresses.
+The somatic ATRX gene variants cause alpha thalassemia by reducing the activity of the HBA1 and HBA2 genes.
+When alpha thalassemia occurs in people with MDS, the combination of disorders is often referred to as acquired alpha thalassemia myelodysplastic syndrome (ATMDS).

 Other Names for This Gene